centreon/centreon-documentation/versioned_docs/version-22.10/installation/installation-of-centreon-ha-manual/installation-4-nodes.md

 #### Taking into account the changes made to the services

-In order to take into account all the previous modifications, and to activate the services (so that the start of the `centreon.service` service starts them all) it is necessary to launch these commands on the two central nodes:
+To take into account all the previous modifications, and to activate the services (so that the start of the `centreon.service` service starts them all) it is necessary to launch these commands on the two central nodes:

 <Tabs groupId="sync">
 <TabItem value="RHEL 8 / Oracle Linux 8 / Alma Linux 8" label="RHEL 8 / Oracle Linux 8 / Alma Linux 8">